defiant00/minet/README.md

    comment does not break parsing. ;>

 ; This is a single-line comment.
-; The only valid top-level statement in Minet is a class name.
+; The only valid top-level statements in Minet are class names, use statements and javascript blocks

+; This tells the compiler that alert is a valid identifier so it doesn't complain about an undeclared variable. use alert

+<js
+// This is a Javascript block, any code entered here will be output as-is to the output file.
+// Javascript blocks can be used at most any part of a Minet program. alert("Hello from Javascript");
+js>

 ; Class names can be chained together, resulting in classes containing other classes.
 ; In this example, MyClass is a child class of MyProject, which is also a class.
 MyProject.MyClass